 Over two billion people worldwide are micronutrient deficient, with regionally specific deficiencies.
 Fortification of food with micronutrients has become an industry standard for enhancing public health.
-Bivalve shellfish (e.g. oysters, clams and mussels) provide the most sustainable source of animal protein on the planet, and the market is rapidly growing – with production in China increasing 1000-fold since 1980 to an annual 36 kg capita -1 consumption level.
+Bivalve shellfish (e.g., oysters, clams, and mussels) provide the most sustainable source of animal protein on the planet, and the market is rapidly growing—with production in China increasing 1,000-fold since 1980 to an annual 36 kg capita−1 consumption level.
 Bivalves are also unique in that micronutrients consumed at their end-life stage will be digested by humans, as humans consume the entire organism including the gut.
-We have developed a novel microencapsulated vehicle for delivering micronutrients to bivalves, tailored for optimal size, shape, buoyancy and palatability, demonstrating the potential of fortified bivalves to tackle human nutrient deficiencies.
-Oysters fed vitamin A and D microcapsules at a 3% initial dosage for just 8 hours had elevated tissue vitamin content.
+We have developed a novel microencapsulated vehicle for delivering micronutrients to bivalves, tailored for optimal size, shape, buoyancy, and palatability, demonstrating the potential of fortified bivalves to tackle human nutrient deficiencies.
+Oysters fed vitamin A and D microcapsules at a 3% initial dosage for just 8 h had elevated tissue vitamin content.
 A serving of just two such bivalves provides enough vitamin A and D to meet human dietary RDAs.
-Scale-up of this technology and application to other bivalve species including clams and mussels could provide a low-cost and highly sustainable mechanism to contribute towards tackling nutrient deficiencies globally.
+Scale-up of this technology and application to other bivalve species including clams and mussels could provide a low-cost and highly sustainable mechanism to contribute toward tackling nutrient deficiencies globally.

 External DOI: https://doi.org/10.3389/fnut.2020.00102